BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm002-4.png "Create VM on Azure Stack HCI 22H2")

-5. The creation process will take a few moments, and once complete, VM002 should show within the Virtual machines view
+5. The creation process will take a few moments, and once complete, VM002 should show within the Virtual machine view

 6. Click on the VM name **VM002** and then Click on **Settings** to view all VM properties.
 Click on **Security**

     ![Create VM](./media/vm002-4a.png "Create VM on Azure Stack HCI 22H2")

-7. Make sure to change the Secure Boot template to "Microsoft UEFI Certificate Authority" in the Template drop down box, and click **save security settings**.
+7. Make sure to change the Secure Boot template to "Microsoft UEFI Certificate Authority" in the Template drop-down box, and click **save security settings**.
 DO NOT CLICK **Close**.

     ![Create VM](./media/vm002-4b.png "Create VM on Azure Stack HCI 22H2")